 - Acupuncture is another modality that has benefits for milk production as well as reducing stress and anxiety.(2) When we hold on to stress, we tense our bodies and end up with tighter shoulders, necks and backs.

 - Physical therapy - if you are doing stretches at home and fixing your posture and position while nursing and pumping but still having pain, there could be more going on including a bulging disk.(3) This requires professional examination by your physical therapist to help determine the right care plan for you.
 Physical therapists often give exercises for you to do at home to make healing quicker.

 - Yoga is a great way to move your body, loosen tight muscles, gain flexibility and reduce stress.
 You can check out a Baby & Me yoga class or find plenty of videos online just for you.

 Other benefits of good nursing and pumping posture

-- Overall stress reduction - the more you can relax, the better you will feel and more capable of all the demands of parenting.
+- Overall stress reduction - the more you are able to relax, the better you will feel and more capable of all the demands of parenting.